-- Develop a secure-by-design architecture and secure design principles encompassing all components and direct interfaces with EVs, EVSE, Charging Point Operators and EMobility Service Providers (EMSP) within the e-mobility ecosystem 160 considering governance models involving the roles and responsibilities of the different actors; - Conduct a thorough threat analysis and risk assessment to identify potential security vulnerabilities within the ecosystem, also analysing the security of interfaces with all involved actors (e.g., EV Aggregators, Facility Managers, Flexibility Providers, Distribution System Operators, etc.) when applying V2X services; - Define a comprehensive testing framework for penetration including reacting against live attacks to EVSE as well as to vehicle network on hardware (HW) and software (SW) components to uncover potential weaknesses and vulnerabilities, including behavioural aspects such as sub-standard repair or vehicle tampering; - Implement a shared system of systems testing approach and develop co-designed verification and certification methods (also via Hackathon); - Demonstrate in real-life operational environment the use of the framework for testing the cyber security and resilience of vehicles and charging infrastructure isolated and in connection to situations like charging, preparing for charging and payment processing; - Compliance with existing standards 161 and best practices for security, resilience, and robustness of e-mobility systems for more secured systems should be ensured, making use, where applicable, of generative AI; - Extend Public Key Infrastructure (PKI) deployment, while considering emerging cryptography threats (i.e., quantum crypto) and exploring solutions, particularly focusing on pre-emptive measures against Post-Quantum Cryptographic attacks; - Support to the set-up and implementation of the EC's PKI ecosystem governance based on ISO 15118-20 standard; - Develop digital twins to help define vulnerable elements of infrastructure and identify measures for risk mitigation; - Consider the HW/SW elements and communication channels spanning from vehicles to charging stations and the electricity grid as a proactive design to mitigate vulnerabilities across the entire chain;
+- Develop a secure-by-design architecture and secure design principles encompassing all components and direct interfaces with EVs, EVSE, Charging Point Operators and E-Mobility Service Providers (EMSP) within the e-mobility ecosystem considering governance models involving the roles and responsibilities of the different actors; - Conduct a thorough threat analysis and risk assessment to identify potential security vulnerabilities within the ecosystem, also analysing the security of interfaces with all involved actors (e.g., EV Aggregators, Facility Managers, Flexibility Providers, Distribution System Operators, etc.) when applying V2X services; - Define a comprehensive testing framework for penetration including reacting against live attacks to EVSE as well as to vehicle network on hardware (HW) and software (SW) components to uncover potential weaknesses and vulnerabilities, including behavioural aspects such as sub-standard repair or vehicle tampering; - Implement a shared system of systems testing approach and develop co-designed verification and certification methods (also via Hackathon); - Demonstrate in real-life operational environment the use of the framework for testing the cyber security and resilience of vehicles and charging infrastructure isolated and in connection to situations like charging, preparing for charging and payment processing; - Compliance with existing standards and best practices for security, resilience, and robustness of e-mobility systems for more secured systems should be ensured, making use, where applicable, of generative AI;

-The cyber security analysis for connected vehicles performed by the European Union Agency for Cybersecurity (ENISA) and Joint Research Centre (JRC) should be considered.
+&lt;sup>190 The cyber security analysis for connected vehicles performed by the European Union Agency for Cybersecurity (ENISA) and Joint Research Centre (JRC) should be considered.

-Such as UNECE R155 or UNECE WP.29 (based on a ISO standard 21434), European CRA and the EC's PKI ecosystem governance and ISO15188-20, see also Cyber Resilience Act Requirements Standards Mapping - Joint Research Centre & ENISA Joint Analysis - ENISA (europa.eu)
+&lt;sup>191 Such as UNECE R155 or UNECE WP.29 (based on a ISO standard 21434), European CRA and the EC's PKI ecosystem governance and ISO15188-20, see also Cyber Resilience Act Requirements Standards Mapping - Joint Research Centre & ENISA Joint Analysis - ENISA (europa.eu)